Alexander Merkel: Genoa

 At the beginning of the 2011–12 season, Merkel joined Genoa in co-ownership with Milan, for €5 million, which, in turn, signed Stephan El Shaarawy in a same type of deal, for €10 million.
 Merkel made his official debut for the club in 4–3 win over Nocerina in third preliminary round of the Coppa Italia, on 20 August 2011.
 Merkel made his first assist of the season with a left-footed cross to Marco Rossi a 2–2 draw against Juventus.
-On 17 January 2012, he returned to Milan on loan from Genoa.
+On 17 January 2012, he returned to AC Milan on loan from Genoa.
 He made his official re-debut wearing Milan's red-black shirt on 18 January, winning 2–1 over Novara in the 16th round of the 2011–12 Coppa Italia.
 Genoa bought the remaining 50% of his rights for another €5 million on 23 May 2012 making him a full Genoa player, as well as El Shaarawy moved to Milan for another €10 million.